Get your team alerted when specific events occur

 Define rules

-Choose what should trigger: violations, new scripts, hash changes, or other key events.
+Choose what should trigger: new origins, new scripts, hash changes, or other key events.

 • 3